Zabeel Park

 Zabeel Park (حديقة زعبيل) is an urban public park located in the Zabeel district of Dubai, United Arab Emirates.
 It is bounded by Sheikh Rashid Road to the north, the Sheikh Khalifa bin Zayed Road to the northwest, while the Sheikh Zayed Road cuts through the south.
 The park is divided into numerous sectors connected by pedestrian bridges, and there are multiple entrance gates.
 The Dubai Frame is located inside the park.

 Situated between Al Karama and the Dubai World Trade Centre, Zabeel Park covers much of the Al Kifaf area.
 It is accessible from the Red Line of Dubai Metro via the nearby Al Jafiliya Station.
 It is maintained by the Public Parks and Horticulture Department of Dubai Municipality.

 Background

 The park was opened to the public in December 2005, in an inauguration ceremony by Sheikh Hamdan bin Rashid Al Maktoum.
 The size of Zabeel Park is 47.5 ha (117.375 acres), or about 45 football fields.
 The parking capacity can accommodate 2,300 vehicles.

+Architecture

+Zabeel Park was designed as one of the first technology-themed urban parks in the Persian Gulf region.
+Covering approximately 47 hectares, it is divided into several zones connected by pedestrian bridges.
+The layout features themed areas such as the Alternative Energy Zone, Communications Zone, and Techno Zone, which house interactive educational exhibits on topics like solar power and digital innovation.
+The park also includes jogging paths, water features, amphitheatres, sports facilities, and themed gardens, blending recreation with environmental education.

+A prominent architectural landmark within the park is the Dubai Frame, a 150-meter-high rectangular structure that frames views of both old and modern Dubai.
+Clad in gold-coloured stainless steel, the Frame consists of two towers connected by a 93-meter glass skybridge, symbolizing the connection between the past and future of the city.
+Other structures, including an IMAX theatre, open-air amphitheatre, and children’s edutainment facilities, reflect the park’s technology-driven ethos.

+Iranian architect Hooman Balazadeh, contributed a visionary concept for the park during the 2008 ThyssenKrupp Elevator International Architecture Award.
+He proposed a symbolic, interactive tower that integrated sustainable design and responded to the site’s context.